awslabs/rhubarb/_sources/guides/keyvalues.rst.txt

 In many cases you may want to quickly get started with creating a JSON Schema for your document wihtout spending too much time crafting a proper prompt for the document.
-For example, in a birth certificate you could be vague in asking a question such as "*I want to get the child's, the mother's and father's details from the given document*".
+For example, in a birth certificate you could be vague in asking a question such as "*the child's, the mother's and father's details from the given document*".
 In such cases Rhubarb can help rephrasing the question and create an appropriate rephrased question based on the document and generate a subsequent schema for it which can directly be used to extract the data.
 For this, you use the :code:`assistive_rephrase` parameter in your call to :code:`generate_schema()` function.